icesuntisuk/icesuntisuk.github.io/README.md

 ### **Education**

-* **Graduated**: Master Computer Science (Network Engineering and Information Security) Major Cyber Security at Mahanakorn University of Technology in 2021.
+* **Graduated**: Master Computer Science (Network Engineering and Information Security) Major Cyber Security from Mahanakorn University of Technology in 2021.
 (GPA: 3.92)
     * Received a scholarship.
     * Instructor Course:  Paloalto Firewall Essentials
     * Lecturer in Cyber Security in action 2